Emerico Amari

 Emerico Amari (1810–1870) was an Italian jurist and a pioneer of comparative law.

 Although of Sicilian aristocratic origin, Amari was a liberal thinker.
 After assuming the University of Palermo professorship for penal law in 1841, he entered politics in 1848 and fled shortly thereafter to Florence, where he taught philosophy until his return to Sicily in 1860.

-Although he began his career as a penal law specialist with interest in criminal statistics, his main work is the seminal Criticism of the science of comparative law of 1857.
+Although he began his career as a penal law specialist with an interest in criminal statistics, his main work is the seminal Criticism of the science of comparative law of 1857.